jjla26/meet/README.md

 5. Add an app shortcut to the home screen.
 ----

-6. View a chart showing the number of upcoming events by city.
+#### Feature: View a chart showing the number of upcoming events by city.
 ###### User Story:
   * As an user, I would like to see a chart showing the number of upcoming events by city so that I know what events are happening in specific cities.
 ###### Scenarios: